Topic: Beautiful Orthodox Churches

 In 1935, the Church of the Assumption of the Blessed Virgin Mary was closed by the Soviets, the monks were all arrested.
 For years, the church was used as a military warehouse, however, the Church of the Assumption of the Blessed Virgin Mary was to face even further and greater indignity.
 In 1956, the interior of the church was converted into Leningrad’s first artificial ice rink.
 The great frescoes were whitewashed, and later painted over with oil paints.

-In June 1991, with the blessing of His Holiness Patriarch of Moscow and All Russia Alexei II, the buildings were returned to the Russian Orthodox Church.
+In June 1991, with the blessing of His Holiness Patriarch of Moscow and All Russia Alexei II, the buildings were returned to the Russian Orthodox Church as a Metochion of the Svyato-Vvedensky Pustin Monastery.
 Regular church services resumed at the end of 1993.
 In 1996, a comprehensive restoration of the church began.
 In January 1998, the main dome was crowned with a new cross.
 In 2003, the restoration of the iconostasis was completed.
 Remarkably, many of the original frescoes were recovered using sophisticated technology, a process that continues to this day.
 During my visit to the Church of the Assumption of the Blessed Virgin Mary in June of this year, restoration was nearing completion, the interiors are simply stunning to behold.

-Today, the church plays a striking role in the panorama not only of the Vasilevsky Island, but also the entire mouth of the Neva River.
+Today, the church forms part of a striking panorama of the Vasilevsky Island, but also the entire mouth of the Neva River.
 It is interesting to note that cruise ships which ply the waters of the Baltic Sea now dock directly in front of the Church of the Assumption of the Blessed Virgin Mary.
 Tourists scramble to the decks of their respective vessel to photograph this architectural gem of the Tsarist period.